TC United Frequently Asked Questions

 Competitive soccer typically begins at the U10 age group.
 TC United does not generally recommend that children “play up” except in circumstances where the coach or Director of Coaching identifies that a child is specifically capable of competing with players who are older.
 TC United follows the birth-year age chart provided by US Soccer.

 Teams will train at minimum two times a week for most of the year.
-Coaches and players also have access to a Friday training day to work on individual team training or club wide skills training.
+Coaches and players also have access to supplemental training on Fridays.
 From U10-U14 every team plays in a Fall league and Spring league.
-For U15+ (the high school ages) the boys play their competitive season in the Fall and the girls play their season in the Winter/Spring (with some games commencing in summer).
-Most teams will also participate in several tournaments each year (two in the Summer and one in the Winter/Spring).
+For U15+ (the high school ages) the boys play their competitive season in the Fall/Winter and the girls play their season in the Winter/Spring (with some games commencing in summer).
+Teams will also participate in three tournaments each year (typically two in the Summer and one in the Winter/Spring).
 Tournaments and league may require travel and overnight stays in other cities, with older teams generally requiring to travel more than younger teams, and due consideration is always given to school and holiday schedules.
 The U10 Developmental WPL division plays every game at Starfire in Tukwila.

 My child is playing for a different soccer club or association, can I still have him/her tryout for TC United?